openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 DistanceSensorsUsed
 : `HC-SR04/JSN-SR04T` - enum currently only one possible value

+DeviceId
+: AFFE - internal Id of the OBS.

+OBSUserId
+: SDASDFSD - if configured

+PresetId
+: Wade - Id to identify the selected preset.
+A owner might define multiple presets

 ## CSV

-The CSV File must contain a header line with headline entries for each field, the names must be the same as given in the table below.
+As 2nd line, the file contains a header line with headline entries for each field, the names must be the same as given in the table below.
 The number of data entries per line can differ.

 If there is no value in an entry this means no measurement or not available or hidden.
 Before we used `-1` or `NaN` for this, now we are